NCAS-CMS/cfa-conventions/source/cfa.md

-blank-separated elements of the form "`term: variable`", where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
+blank-separated elements of the form "`term: variable`", where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment, following the CF group search algorithms.
 The order of elements is not significant.

 A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated